gamercoool697-arch/awesome-selfhosted-data/.github/ISSUE_TEMPLATE/other.md

 ---
-name: Other
+name: manju
-about: Other issues.
+about: gaming build person from Karnataka
 assignees: ''

 ---